slack-scala-client/slack-scala-client/README.md

 API Client Usage
 ----------------

-There are two different api clients, one exposing an asynchronous interface and the other exposing synchronous interface.
-They can be imported from the 'slack.api' package:
+There are two different API clients, one exposing an asynchronous interface and the other exposing a synchronous interface.
+They can be imported from the `slack.api` package:

 ```scala
 import slack.api.SlackApiClient          // Async
 import slack.api.BlockingSlackApiClient  // Blocking
 ```

-Creating an instance of either client simply requires passing in a slack api token:
+Creating an instance of either client simply requires passing in a Slack api token:

 ```scala
 val token = "<Your Token Here>"
 val client = SlackApiClient(token)
 ```

-Calling any api functions requires and implicit ExecutionContext....the global one can be imported simply:
+Calling any api functions requires an implicit `ExecutionContext`... the global one can be imported simply:

 ```scala
 import scala.concurrent.ExecutionContext.Implicits.global
 ```

-The async client returns futures as the result of each of it's api functions:
+The async client returns futures as the result of each of its API functions:

 ```scala
 val client = SlackApiClient(token)